joshuanarvaez/travel-mate/README.md

  Live demo: https://jn-travel-mate.netlify.app/

+ ### What We Learned
+ Making API calls with Axios, Google Maps API and geolocations, managing our API's on Google Cloud console and Rapid API console, storing API keys in environment variables, what a deprecated API is and what it means for a project, how to use useEffects, Material UI styled components -  how to override and update styling, theming.

  We did not follow best practices are far as state management goes with this project.
 Redux toolkit or React Context is more suitable especially if we needed to go down further levels into components.
 But, for our purposes, it worked fine.

- Things we did learn: Making API calls with Axios, Google Maps API and geolocations, managing our API's on Google Cloud console and Rapid API console, storing API keys in environment variables, what a deprecated API is and what it means for a project, how to use useEffects, Material UI styled components -  how to override and update styling, theming.

 ### Built With
 Google Maps API: https://developers.google.com/maps